-PRECIOUS-Gold steady ahead of speech by Fed's Yellen
+PRECIOUS-Gold rebounds from 6-wk low as dollar sags ahead of Yellen speech

 concern about global stability.

-Meanwhile, tensions rose as the U.S. Supreme Court on Monday
+Tensions also rose as the U.S. Supreme Court on Monday

-handed a victory to President Trump by reviving parts of a
+handed a victory to Trump by reviving parts of a travel ban on

-travel ban on people from six Muslim-majority countries.
+people from six Muslim-majority countries.

 (Reporting by Nithin Prasad and Vijaykumar Vedala in Bengaluru;